 and economic costs.

-The EPA agrees with SEMA that older cars (pre-MY 2001) should not be fueled with E15.
-The EPA reached its decision based over concern that ethanol’s corrosive qualities could harm the vehicle’s engine and other metal, plastic and rubber components.
+The EPA agrees with SEMA that older cars (pre-MY ’01) should not be fueled with E15.
+The EPA reached its decision based on concern that ethanol’s corrosive qualities could harm the vehicle’s engine and other metal, plastic and rubber components.
 The EPA has proposed that a warning label be posted on the gas pump to prevent misfueling.
 SEMA opposes this solution as incomplete given the significant threat of damage that could arise from misfueling.
 Even for newer vehicles, the label will cause confusion since most owner’s manuals instruct the motorist not to use ethanol blends higher than E10 and warranty coverage may be denied for damage caused by misfueling.

 SEMA will continue to oppose E15 until there are conclusive scientific findings that demonstrate that it will not harm automobiles of any age as a result of corrosion or other chemical incompatibilities.
-SEMA represents thousands of companies that market products for these vehicles and, through its SEMA Action Network, millions of enthusiasts who buy and operate these automobiles.
+SEMA represents thousands of companies that market products for these vehicles and, through its SEMA Action Network (SAN), millions of enthusiasts who buy and operate these automobiles.